opengovfoundation/madison/docs/README.md

 and build there since the directory is shared.

 #### Locally
-The [example apache config](docs/apache.conf.example) points the document root and client folder to `client/app`.
-This will serve up the development version of the application.

-To instead locally test the production built version of the client, change `client/app` to `client/build`.
-You will also need to make sure the client is built by running `make build-client`.
+Just running `./artisan serve` will get you going.
+You will need to setup a database corresponding to your settings in `.env` by hand though.

 ### Build Process